Feeling unsteady on your feet? Fear of falling or losing your balance can cause you to miss out on life.

 Although flexibility is not usually a main goal of Tai Chi, it is often an added benefit.
 Tai Chi can help improve your upper and lower flexibility, as Tai Chi poses and postures flow from one to the next without pause.

-• Balance; and
+• Flexibility • Balance; and • Injury prevention

 Practicing Tai Chi includes training your body to avoid slouching and rounding the shoulders through better posture.
 This can help to better align your body, reducing stress on your spine.